DerrickGrant/pasanpremaratne/_posts/2014-03-15-UI-Prototyping-with-Quartz-Composer-and-Origami.markdown

 - [Prototyping with Facebook Origami](http://cocoaheads.tv/prototyping-with-facebook-origami-by-jay-thrash/) by Jay Thrash
 - [Prototyping 101 - Quartz Composer](http://wayfinder.co/pathways/530fd1e8632075a63d000003/prototyping-101-quartz-composer)

+Once you have the basics down read [Learning to Build Abstractions in Quartz Composer](http://sartak.org/2014/03/learning-to-build-abstractions-in-quartz-composer.html) by [Shawn Moore](https://twitter.com/sartak)

 ## Other Prototyping Tools

 If QC isn't your cup of tea, try out some of the other tools available: